Drug-Free Treatment for Diabetic Neuropathy

 What is Diabetic Neuropathy?

 Diabetic neuropathy is a type of nerve damage that is caused by high blood sugar within the body.
 This high level of blood sugar can injure nerves most commonly the nerves in the legs and feet.
-Symptoms for diabetic neuropathy generally include numbness or pain, but can also include digestive track issues, urinary tract issues, and issues with the blood vessels and heart.
+Symptoms generally include numbness or pain, but can also include digestive track issues, urinary tract issues, and issues with the blood vessels and heart.

 If you or someone you know is struggling with diabetic neuropathy, the new drug-free treatment for painful diabetic neuropathy offered at Colorado Springs Orthopaedic Group may be an option.